 This service is registered with CQC under the Health and Social Care Act 2008 in respect of some, but not all, of the services it provides.
 There are some exemptions from regulation by CQC which relate to particular types of service and these are set out in Schedule 2 of The Health and Social Care Act 2008 (Regulated Activities) Regulations 2014.
-At Regent Street Clinic Nottingham, services are provided to patients under arrangements made by their employer with whom the service user holds a policy (other than a standard health insurance policy).
+At Regent Street Clinic Leicester, services are provided to patients under arrangements made by their employer with whom the service user holds a policy (other than a standard health insurance policy).
 These types of arrangements are exempt by law from CQC regulation.
-Therefore, at Regent Street Clinic Nottingham, we were only able to inspect the services which are not arranged for patients by their employers with whom the patient holds a policy (other than a standard health insurance policy).
+Therefore, at Regent Street Clinic Leicester, we were only able to inspect the services which are not arranged for patients by their employers with whom the patient holds a policy (other than a standard health insurance policy).

-Regent Street Clinic Nottingham is an independent provider of GP services owned by FBA Medical Ltd. The provider also offers a range of specialist services and treatments such as facial aesthetics, travel vaccinations, sexual health screening, occupational health and offshore medical services to people on both a walk-in and pre-bookable appointment basis.
-The clinic is based in the city centre of Nottingham.
+Regent Street Clinic Leicester is an independent provider of GP services owned by FBA Medical Ltd and also offers a range of specialist services and treatments such as facial aesthetics, travel vaccinations, sexual health screening and occupational health services to people on both a walk-in and pre-bookable appointment basis.
+The clinic is based close to the city centre of Leicester.
 It is an accredited yellow fever centre which is registered with NATHNaC (National Travel Health Network and Centre).
 The practice is also registered with the British College of Aesthetics Medicine (BCAM).